Qarj/WebImblaze/MANUAL.md

 To have all your output files written to the /foo directory:
-`perl webinject.pl -o /foo/`
+`perl wi.pl -o /foo/`

-To have all your output files written to the foo subdirectory under your WebInject home directory:
+To have all your output files written to the foo subdirectory under your WebImblaze home directory:
-`perl webinject.pl -o ./foo/`
+`perl wi.pl -o ./foo/`

-To create a prefix for your output files (this will create output files named foohttp.txt, fooresults.html, and fooresults.xml in the WebInject home directory):
+To create a prefix for your output files (this will create output files named foohttp.txt, fooresults.html, and fooresults.xml in the WebImblaze home directory):
-`perl webinject.pl -o foo`
+`perl wi.pl -o foo`

 To use a combination of a directory and a prefix (this will create output files named foohttp.txt, fooresults.html, and fooresults.xml in the /bar directory):
-`perl webinject.pl -o /bar/foo`
+`perl wi.pl -o /bar/foo`

 Note: MS Windows style directory naming also works.

-Note: You must still have write access to the directory where WebInject resides, even when writing output elsewhere.
+Note: You must still have write access to the directory where WebImblaze resides, even when writing output elsewhere.

 `-a` or `--autocontroller`

-Specifies to run autocontrolleronly testcases.
+Specifies to run autocontrolleronly test steps.

 `x` or `--proxy`

 Specifies proxy to use, e.g. `--proxy localhost:9222`

-`-d` or `--driver`

-Specifies how to connect to Selenium.

-`--driver chromedriver` indicates to connect via chromedriver.exe without using the Selenium Server Standalone JAR file

-`--driver chrome` indicates to connect via the Selenium Server Standalone JAR file

-`-r` or `--chromedriver-binary`

-Location of chromedriver executable, e.g. `--chromedriver-binary C:\selenium-server\chromedriver.exe`

-`-s` or `--selenium-binary`

-Location of Selenium Server Standalone JAR file, e.g. `--selenium-binary C:\selenium-server\selenium-server-standalone-2.53.1.jar`

-`-t` or `--selenium-host`

-Location of Selenium (Grid) Server, e.g. `10.44.1.2`

-`-p` or `--selenium-port`

-Port of Selenium (Grid) Server, e.g. `4444`

 `-i` or `--ignoreretry`

-Specifies to ignore any retry or retryfromstep parameters.
+Specifies to ignore any retry or checkpoint parameters, and also autoretry.

 `-z` or `--no-colour`